 If these characteristics present cause for concern then escalate or refer the incident.
 If not, manage the situation accordingly, recording details of the incident, action and resolution.
-See "Sexting in schools and colleges: Responding to incidents and safeguarding young people" (published by UKCCIS) at https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_d ata/file/609874/6_2939_SP_NCA_Sexting_In_Schools_FINAL_Update_Jan17.pdf
+See "Sharing nudes and semi-nudes: advice for education settings working with children and young people" (published by UKCCIS) at Sharing nudes and semi-nudes: advice for education settings working with children and young people - GOV.UK (www.gov.uk)